Major Transport Improvements A629 Halifax to Huddersfield

 There are some specific problems to overcome on the Thornhill Road and Occupation Road sections (in Kirklees) The area has a high demand for daytime parking predominantly because of its proximity to HRI.
 Is there a proactive active policy to encourage more hospital employees to cycle, walk or bus to work rather than use their car?
 Both Thornhill Road and Occupation Road need to be subject to 20mph speeds limits and cycle lanes need to be wide and mandatory.
 Has the possibility of using armadillos or other forms of segregation been considered.
 (Arrmadillos work well in Tavistock Street in London).
 Allowing parking on Occupation Road will not allow space for cyclists on both sides of the road.
 In The Netherlands motor vehicles are described as "guests" on the "quiet ways".
 Is this principle going to be adopted here. so that, for example, if a motor vehicle wishes to use Occupation road they will be aware of their status and will have to drive accordingly.
 In reality it can only be a 20mph one-way route for them with no overtaking between Thornhill Road and Lindley.
 Is this principle accepted in the plan?
 The Priority rules at the junction of Thornhill Road and Occupation Road are ambiguous and, therefore, potentially dangerous.
 Traffic going north along Thornhill Road, and entering Occupation Road, cross a broken line on Thornhill Road and enter a slip road across the bottom of Saville Road but there are no road markings beyond this.
 It means that traffic entering Occupation Road via Thornhill Road from another direction can potentially meet another vehicle at the next junction without either vehicle knowing who has right of way.
 Are there plans to resolve this problem so that the cyclist has a safe route at this junction?

-JDL asked about 5 years ago
+JDL asked over 5 years ago

 Hi there, thanks for your comments.
 I've addressed these below, however your suggestion for a 20mph zone will be recorded and included in our engagement report.
 We'll keep you up to date with our plans as they progress.